babylonhealth/web-interview/README.md

 We'd like you to use React.
 We have provided a skeleton for the React application and included [SASS](http://sass-lang.com/) for styling.
 We have also provided some useful constants in [constants.scss](./src/constants.scss).
 Feel free to add any additional libraries which you think are needed for the task.

+We included some initial code in App.js that we would like you to refactor.

 We have also included a mock API which is documented below.

 We'd like you to build one page.
-We've provided the design, try to make it mobile first and responsive so that it works on all viewports.
+We've provided the design.
+On this page the user can:

+- Filter appointments by their type (GP, therapist, specialist)
+- Select date and time
+- Select appointment type (audio, video)
+- Book an appointment

 # New appointment page